paigeweber13/classic-cs-in-c/sorting-algorithms/README.md

 # Building
+`cmake` and `make` are required.
 Run the following commands in a terminal to build this software:

 ```bash
 mkdir build